i05nagai/memorandum/language/english_speaking.md

 * Tums
     * antacid
     * An antacid is a substance which neutralizes stomach acidity and is used to relieve heartburn, indigestion or an upset stomach.
-* hindrance
-    * sth that makes it more difficult for you to do sth or for sth to develop
-    * I've never considered my disability a hindrance, but other people have
-* hind
-    * at the back of an animal's body
-    * Phil's dog stands on her hind legs to greet me
 * overlap
     * partly cover
         * to partly cover sth with a layer of sth else